sensorbee/docs/source/server_programming/go/states.rst

 ------------------------

 ``Counter`` implemented so far doesn't support saving and loading its state.
-Thus, the counter will be reset every time the server restarts.
-To save the state and load it later on, the UDF and its creator need to provide some methods.
+Thus, its count will be reset every time the server restarts.
+To save the state and load it later on, the UDS and its creator need to provide some methods.
 After providing those method, the state can be saved by the ``SAVE STATE`` statement and loaded by ``LOAD STATE`` statement.